davidgasquez/dotfiles/README.md

 My dotfiles
 -----------

-Where my dotfiles lives in armony and peace most of the time.
+Where my dotfiles lives in harmony and peace most of the time.